-One of the most important aspects of a rockfill dam is that it can be very economical and cheap to build.
-Materials are most likely to be local.
+One of the most important aspects of a rock-fill dam is that it can be very cheap to build since materials can be sourced from near the dam's location.
 This type of dam can also be suitable in areas that don't present the best conditions for deep foundations.
-Another key benefit is that the dam can be planned in areas that are susceptible to cold conditions, and in hot and humid climates as well.
-The rock placement process won't be delayed due to the weather.
-It's an extremely fast process because it doesn't depend on compaction operations.
+Another key benefit is that the dam can be planned in areas that are susceptible to cold conditions, and in hot and humid climates, as well.
+Moreover, they can be built even in rough weather, and they take far less time to build than many other types of dams.

 The dam height can be naturally increased by adding more rocks behind the diaphragm without encroaching on the reservoir area.
-The main rockfill provides the support for its own weight and stability, while the membrane holding the water creates an impervious zone.
-This membrane can be made out of wood, concrete, steel, asphalt, or stone.
+The main rock-fill provides support for its own weight and stability, while the membrane holding the water creates an impervious zone.
+This membrane can be made of wood, concrete, steel, asphalt, or stone.
 The dam is then made water-tight by continuing the impervious face upward.

 Always consult your local building codes and water regulations before proceeding.